 If you have a mixed crop, colorado bugs may ignore some plants and focus on others, so it’s a good idea to keep a diversified organic garden.

-This type of garden is more likely to attract beneficial insects which are natural predators of potato beetles.
+This type of garden is more likely to attract beneficial insects which are natural predators of potato bugs.

-When you have a good assortment of beneficial fauna in your garden, you can be sure that potato beetle eggs, larvae and even adult beetles will be consumed.
+When you have a good assortment of beneficial fauna in your garden, you can be sure that Colorado potato beetle eggs, larvae and even adult beetles will be consumed.

 You want to have a good mix of ladybugs, ground beetles and small wasps.
 In this way you can be certain that eggs, larvae and beetles will have to fight to survive.

 The Lifecycle Of The Colorado Potato Beetle

-Adult potato beetles can live through the winter by hiding under the bark of trees or other cover to protect them from freezing.
+Adult potato bugs can live through the winter by hiding under the bark of trees or other cover to protect them from freezing.